Technologicat/unpythonic/README.md

      - For `scanl`, the final result; i.e. what `foldl` would have returned (if the fold terminates at all, i.e. if the shortest input is finite).
      - For `scanr`, the init value.
 In the case of `scanr`, the **first** yielded item corresponds to  the final result of `foldr` (like in Haskell).
    - `scanl` is suitable for infinite inputs.
-   - Multiple input sequences and shortest/longest termination supported; same semantics as in `foldl`, `foldr`.
+   - Multiple input iterables and shortest/longest termination supported; same semantics as in `foldl`, `foldr`.
    - One-input versions with optional init are provided as `scanl1`, `scanr1`.
 Note ordering of arguments to match `functools.reduce`, but op is still the rackety `op(elt, acc)`.
  - `unfold1`, `unfold`: generate a sequence [corecursively](https://en.wikipedia.org/wiki/Corecursion).
 The counterpart of `foldl`.
    - `unfold1` is for 1-in-2-out functions.
 The input is `state`, the return value is `(value, newstate)` or `None`.